 Stand Up to Play Fortnite

 There’s a lot of information coming out about the benefits of standing over sitting.
-The reality is that standing trumps sitting in almost every conceivable way when talking optimal body function and overall wellness.
+The reality is that standing trumps sitting in almost every conceivable way when talking about optimal body function and overall wellness.

 The physical benefits of standing may not get you your next Fortnite Victory Royale, but the mental benefits might.

-Clinically, standing has been shown to improve your ability to think and pay attention, make decisions, handle stress, battle mental fatigue, improve your mood, increase productivity and concentration among many others.
+Clinically, standing has been shown to improve your ability to think and pay attention, make decisions, handle stress, battle mental fatigue, improve your mood, and increase productivity and concentration among many others.